Vertex Nomination in Richly Attributed Networks: Vertex Nomination with Features

 \section{Vertex Nomination with Features}

-When the defining trait of interesting vertices was membership in a community of interest, graph models with latent community structure (e.g., the stochastic blockmodel \cite{Holland1983,karrer11:_stoch}) were sensible models for the underlying network structure.
-The need for more general notions of what renders a vertex interesting necessitated more nuanced models, culminating in the \emph{Nominatable Distribution} network model introduced in \cite{lyzinski2017consistent}.
+In the initial works introducing vertex nomination, where the defining trait of interesting vertices was membership in a community of interest, graph models with latent community structure (e.g., the stochastic blockmodel of \cite{Holland1983,karrer11:_stoch}) were sensible models for the underlying network structure.
+The need for a more general notion of what renders a vertex interesting necessitated more nuanced models, culminating in the \emph{Nominatable Distribution} network model introduced in \cite{lyzinski2017consistent}.
 We take this model as our starting point, and extend it by endowing it with both edge and vertex features.